zaidfayaz/React/react_practice/1-Introduction.md

  hildren components lifecycle methods are also executed

  4)  componentDidMount() : its only called once in the whole lifecycle of a given component and it is invoked immediately after a component and all its children components have been rendered in DOM
- Cause side effect - ex intract with the DOM or perform any ajax call to load data
+ Cause side effect - ex intract with the DOM or perform any ajax call to load data.

         Updating Lifecycle methods
 1) static getDerivedStateFromProps(props,state) : its rarely used in updating methods.